Let’s Go Back to Camp for a Review

 Rating for Camp

 The story has a K rating.
-There are only a few naughty words in there, and if you blink, you’ll miss them.
+There are only a few naughty words in there, but if you blink, you’ll miss them.

 Takeaways